-Here, $x=x(t)$ represents the fluctuation displacement, and the Heaviside function $\Theta(x)$ ensures that dissipation remains positive.
-The potential energy profile of these fluctuations forms a barrier-linear well, defined as
+where $x=x(t)$ represents the fluctuation displacement and the Heaviside function $\Theta(x)$ ensures that dissipation remains positive.
+The corresponding potential energy profile for these fluctuations is a barrier-linear well, defined as

-To simulate this system numerically, we discretize Eq. (\ref{eleq2}) using a forward Euler iteration scheme, approximating conformal time in discrete steps, i.e., $d\tau\rightarrow\Delta \tau$.
-This method captures the contributions of both the dissipation force (originating from the three-fold integral kernel) and the Gaussian noise $\vartheta_2(\tau)$ at each timestep, representing the graviton's stochastic motion across the evolving system as a Wiener process.
+To simulate graviton fluctuations numerically, we discretize Eq. (\ref{eleq2}) using a forward Euler scheme, approximating conformal time in discrete steps: $d\tau\rightarrow\Delta \tau$.
+This method captures the contributions of both the dissipation force -- originating from the three-fold integral kernel -- and the Gaussian noise $\zeta_2(\tau)$ at each timestep, effectively representing the graviton's stochastic motion across the evolving system as a Wiener process.

-By treating the fluctuating graviton displacement as a Wiener process, this numerical approach remains computationally stable and efficient across large numbers of timesteps.
-Consequently, the method provides a qualitative proof-of-concept for how the fluctuations of individual gravitons may contribute to signaling in gravitational wave formation.
+By treating the fluctuating graviton displacement as a Wiener process, the numerical approach remains computationally stable and efficient even over a large numbers of timesteps.
+Conceptually, this simulates the random walk of a single representative graviton, with each ``kick" corresponding to interactions or collisions with neighboring gravitons.
+If we assume that gravitons propagate in a coherent state -- as implied for GWs -- the one-particle mapping can be amplified by the occupation number of the coherent state.
+This scaling enables the Wiener process of a single graviton to serve as a proxy for the collective, macroscopic GW signal.
+Consequently, the method provides a qualitative proof-of-concept for how individual graviton fluctuations may contribute to the coherent, observable GW signal.